PogoFrontier/pogo-web/README.md

 Credit to [Smogon](https://github.com/smogon/sprites) for all the Pokemon sprites.

+Credit to [Lokalise](https://lokalise.com/) for providing us with a localization platform

 Credit to all the project contributors!
 They've shaved months off development and improved the project in ways I hadn't imagined:
 - [@jarthur22 ⭐](https://github.com/jarthur22)
 - [@theking465 ⭐](https://github.com/theking465)